Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 With the awe-inspiring view, this unique experience is just one of the many reasons why the Königssee is a must-visit destination for travelers.

 Halfway down the western shore of the lake lies the picturesque St. Bartholomä, a famous pilgrimage church with an inn nearby.
+This church is one of the most famous in Germany because of its location.

 If you are a photographer, this church will undoubtedly inspire you to take many photos during your visit to Königssee.

 Are you going to Lake Königssee?

 It’s just a bus ride away from Berchtesgaden Hauptbahnhof.
 Hop on bus #839, 841, or 843 and you’ll be dropped off at the lake’s parking lot.

 While the view from the shore is already breathtaking, I highly recommend taking an electric boat tour to explore the lake.